Best Time to Fly to California

 - Costa Mesa, located in the heart of Orange County in Southern California, is within close proximity to Disneyland, major beaches, museums, nightlife and recreation and is home to internationally-renowned South Coast Plaza, an award-winning performing arts district as well as the Orange County Fairgrounds.

-- Some ambitious travelers book flights to California and then drive the coastline to the state's northern most cities.
+- Some ambitious travelers book vacations to California and then drive the coastline to the state's northern most cities.
 While the drive and landscape is beautiful, be sure to leave yourself plenty of time for the long drive north.
 It's advisable that you book outbound California flights from your destination point.